Curb appeal: Leave your trash can out? In Greensboro, that could soon cost you.

 Cans jutting out into roadways also cause motorists to squeeze by each other, possibly causing them to clip an oncoming vehicle, he said.

-Other cities, such as Winston-Salem, High Point and Durham already have such "roll back" fees, Marriott said.
+Other cities, such as Winston-Salem, High Point and Durham already have such “roll back” fees.

 “This is not a revenue generator by any stretch of the imagination,” said Jon Decker, the city’s director of budget and evaluation.
 “We’re hoping for compliance more than anything else.”